fauskanger/mypolr/docs/testing.rst

 =================

 Tests can be run for multiple python versions in separate *virtualenv*\ s using tox_.
-It's setup is defined in the *tox.ini*, and will run tests in separate environments for:
+Its setup is defined in the *tox.ini*, and will run tests in separate environments for:

 - Python 2.7
 - Python 3.4